 They have been out of production for decades, but Notchback Mustangs are still extremely popular in the present day and are always eye-catchers at car shows and other related events.

-So what makes a Fox Body a Notchback?
-This article examines the history of Notchback Mustangs while differentiating the Coupe models from other Third Generation units.
+So, what makes a Fox Body a Notchback?
+It's not hard to differentiate the Coupe models from other Third Generation units, as long as you know what to look for.

 Fox Body Hatchback vs Notchback